ChetanMadan/Arduino-Robot-Control-using-Python-script/README.md

   - connect the Motor Driver ext_supply terminal to +9V terminal of the battery.
   - connect the Motor Driver Gnd terminal to the Gnd terminal of the battery.
 - connections are well illustrated in the Receiver wiring diagram.png.

+### Installing Radiohead library
+- We need to install Radiohead library for arduino to run the arduino sketches.
+- Download Radiohead Library from [here.](http://www.airspayce.com/mikem/arduino/RadioHead/RadioHead-1.41.zip)
+- Extract the zip file and move the 'Radiohead' folder to Documents/Arduino/Libraries folder.